jeffreykegler/hoonlint/misc/whitespace.md

 In non-standard code,
-the jogging body column of a jogging is considered to be the most common start column of the bodies of the jogging's aligned jogs.
+the jogging body column of a jogging is considered to be the most common start column of the bodies of the jogging's inter-line aligned jogs.
-If more than one column is "most common", so that there is a tie, the jogging body column is the body column of the lexically first jog to have its jog body start at one of the most common columns.
+If more than one column is "most common", so that there is a tie, the tie is resolved in favor of the body column that is first, lexically.
-If there are no aligned jogs in a jogging, the jogging body column is the body column of the lexically first jog in the jogging.
+If there are no inter-line aligned jogs in a jogging, the jogging body column is undefined.

 ## Inter-line alignment

 In non-standard code,
-the inter-line alignment of a column of lexemes is the alignment most common in the "wide" lexemes.
+the inter-line alignment of a silo of text blocks is the alignment most common in the "floating" text blocks.
-(Wide lexemes are those which do not have tight or backdented alignment.)
+"Attached" text blocks are those with tight or backdented alignment.
+All other text blocks are "floating".

-If two alignments tie by wide lexeme count, the tie is broken using the total lexeme count.
+If two alignments tie by floating text block count, the tie is broken using the count of total text blocks for that alignment.
-If two alignments tie by total lexeme count, the tie is broken in favor of the alignment which occurs first, lexically.
+If two alignments tie by total text block count, the tie is broken in favor of the alignment that occurs first, lexically.

-If there are no wide lexemes, the inter-line alignment is irrelevant and left undefined.
+If there are no floating lexemes, the inter-line alignment is irrelevant and left undefined.
 Also,
-the inter-line alignment is undefined unless it has a total lexeme count of at least 2 -- in other words an inter-line alignment must actually align with a corresponding lexeme on another line.
+the inter-line alignment is undefined unless it also has a total text block count of at least 2 -- in other words an inter-line alignment must actually align with another text block.

-## Inter-line alignment by silo

-In the case of chained inter-line alignments, runstep inter-line alignments, and running-inheritied inter-line alignments, multiple silos are involved.
-The rules multi-silo inter-line alignments in non-standard code are an extension of the basic rules for inter-line alignments in non-standard code.
-When only one silo is involved, the rules are equivalent.

 Each silo is examined separately.
 For each silo, only rows with an element in that silo participate in the calculation.

-For runstep alignment and running-inherited alignment, the "wide" elements at those which are not tightly aligned.
-For chains, the "wide" elements are those which are tightly or backdented aligned.

 If a running could have both a runestep alignment, and a running-inherited alignment,